euroscipy/euroscipy_proceedings/papers/christophe_pouzat/christophe_pouzat.rst

 We have almost reached the end of our journey.
 The clustering step gave us a catalogue of waveforms: the cluster centre, its first and second derivative for each of the :math:`K` neurons / clusters on each site.
 We now go back to the raw data and for each detected event we do:

-1. Compute the sum of squares of the amplitudes defining the event (over the 4 cuts corresponding to the 4 electrodes) to get :math:`R^2`.
+1. Compute the squared Euclidean norm of event (over the 4 cuts corresponding to the 4 electrodes) to get :math:`R^2`.
 2. For each of the :math:`K` neurons, align the centre's waveform on the event (as described in the previous section) and subtract it from the event.
-Compute the sum of the squares of the (residual) amplitudes to get :math:`R_j^2` where :math:`j=1,\ldots,K`.
+Compute the squared norm of this residual to get :math:`R_j^2` where :math:`j=1,\ldots,K`.
 3. Find :math:`\hat{j} =\arg \min_j R_j^2` and if :math:`R_{\hat{j}}^2 < R^2` then:

    * Keep the jitter corrected time for :math:`\hat{j}` in the list of spikes and keep :math:`\hat{j}` as the neuron of origin.